Buy Calutide 50mg Online

-Immediately call your doctor if you experience these serious side effects due to Bicalutamide: pain in chest, breath shortness, swelling, bloody or dark urine, or stomach pain with appetite loss, yellowing of your skin or eyes.
+Immediately call your doctor if you experience these serious side effects due to Bicalutamide: pain in the chest, breath shortness, swelling, bloody or dark urine, or stomach pain with appetite loss, yellowing of your skin or eyes.

 Before taking Bicalutamide

-You must take precautions and discuss all points mentioned above with your doctor before taking Bicalutamide medication.
+You must take precautions and discuss all the points mentioned above with your doctor before taking Bicalutamide medication.
 Don’t take it if you are allergic to its active ingredient, Bicalutamide.

 How should I take Bicalutamide?

 You must take Bicalutamide medication strictly as prescribed by your doctor.
-Don’t alter the dosage under any situation unless or otherwise advised by your doctor or you may witness dangerous effects of the medication.
+Don’t alter the dosage under any situation unless or otherwise advised by your doctor or you may witness the dangerous effects of the medication.

-As mentioned above, Bicalutamide medication is given as part of a combination prostate cancer treatment with another drug called luteinizing hormone-releasing hormone, or LHRH which stops the testicles from producing testosterone.
-Normally, both the drugs are started simultaneously.
+As mentioned above, Bicalutamide medication is given as part of a combination of prostate cancer treatment with another drug called luteinizing hormone-releasing hormone, or LHRH which stops the testicles from producing testosterone.
+Normally, both drugs are started simultaneously.
 Always follow your doctor’s advice strictly.

 Bicalutamide medication is normally taken once daily either in the morning or evening.
 However, try to take it at the same time every day.
 You can take it with or without food.